AngleProtocol/angle-docs/side-products/merkl/helpers.md

 - `Distributor`: where liquidity providers claim their rewards and stakeholders contest the proposed Merkle roots
 - `DistributionCreator`: where incentivizors deposit their rewards and specify the distribution parameters they want for it

-Both contracts are managed through a `CoreMerkl` contract by a management multisig which notably has the power to settle disputes, to change dispute parameters, to modify fees and their recipients, and to whitelist new addresses allowed to modify Merkle roots in the `Distributor` contract.
+Both contracts are managed through a `CoreMerkl` contract managed by a multisig which has the power to settle disputes, change dispute parameters, to modify fees and their recipients, and to whitelist new addresses allowed to modify Merkle roots in the `Distributor` contract.
+It has no ability to alter distributions.

 | Chain    | Contracts                                                                                                                                                                                                                                                                                                                                                                                                                |
 | -------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |